-The Long Term Reserve Pool Fund (LTRP) is a longer-term pool used as an investment vehicle to manage operating reserves with a time horizon of three to seven years.
-This fund has an investment objective of growth and income and is invested in a diversified asset mix of liquid, semiliquid and illiquid securities.
+The LTRP was a longer-term pool used as an investment vehicle to manage operating reserves with a time horizon of three to seven years.
+This fund had an investment objective of growth and income and was invested in a diversified asset mix of liquid, semi-liquid and illiquid securities.
 This fund can invest no more than 10% in illiquid assets.